canzalo/Issue-Tracking/README.md

 Now we keep track which repo is opened, using expandedRepo and setExpandedRepo .
-The effect  resets it every time the data changes, to make sure the repos shrink when we make a new search.
+The effect  resets it every time the data changes, to make sure the repos shrink when we make a new search.<br>
   - we iterate through the data.search.edges, which contains an array of repositories.
 For every repository, a Repository component is rendered with all the required information.